odin-lang/odin-lang.org/content/docs/faq.md

 ### Does Odin have any third-party library?
 Check out a few selected libraries at https://github.com/odin-lang/odin-libs.

+### What are the guiding principles behind the design of Odin?

+* Simplicity and readability
+* Minimal: there ought to be one way to write something
+* Striving for orthogonality
+* Programs are about transforming data into other forms of data
+    * Code is about expressing algorithms---not the type system
+* There is embedded knowledge and wisdom in older programming languages
+* The entire language specification should be possible to be memorized by a mere mortal

 ### What does Odin offer over other languages?

 A quick overview of features (in no particular order):